 As long as you do not have any symptoms of Covid-19, we are still able to offer the use of the birthing pool for labour and birth at both our Derby and Burton sites.
 The midwives caring for you will be required to wear PPE.

-Following confirmation of a negative home lateral flow test, we are now able to facilitate one adult support partner to accompany women undergoing induction of labour on a labour ward or in the inpatient antenatal bay at Royal Derby Hospital and Queen's Hospital Burton during the day.
+We are now able to facilitate one adult support partner to accompany women undergoing induction of labour on a labour ward or in the inpatient antenatal bay at Royal Derby Hospital and Queen's Hospital Burton during the day.
 Overnight stays for support partners cannot be accommodated at present.

 Women who require induction of labour will be informed of the date and time to attend the labour ward.